thisismydemo/thisismydemo.github.io/content/post/2023-01-18-creating-this-blog-using-hugo-and-github-pages.md

   - Front Matter
 categories: []
 slug: creating-blog-hugo-github-pages
-lastmod: 2023-01-20T02:05:30.644Z
+lastmod: 2023-01-20T02:07:42.316Z
 ---

-I am teaching myself as I create new blogs new technology like Hugo, Front Matter, and Github pages.
-This post will be updated as I go and become more familair with markdown language and everything else that having a static blog in Github requires.
+I am teaching myself as I create this new blog, new technology like Hugo, Front Matter, and Github pages.
+This post will be updated as I go and become more comfortable with markdown language and everything else that having a static blog in Github requires.